touronc/diffusions-for-sbi/README.md

 ## Reproduce experiments and figures from the paper

+All the figures from the paper can be found in the `figures/` folder.
+It contains folders corresponding to each experiments that respectively provide resutls for the Gaussian Toy examples (`toy_models/`), the SBI benchmark examples (`sbibm/`) examples and a real simulator from computational neuroscience (`jrnnm/`).

 ### Toy Models (cf. Section 4.1):
 - To generate the raw data (samples and metadata), run the scripts `gen_gaussian_gaussian.py path_to_save` and `gen_mixt_gauss_gaussian.py path_to_save` where
 `path_to_save` is the path one wants to save the raw files.